ddev/ddev/docs/content/users/install/phpstorm.md

 It’s easiest to use the DDEV Integration Plugin, which you can install from [its landing page](https://plugins.jetbrains.com/plugin/18813-ddev-integration) or by searching the in-app marketplace (*Preferences* → *Plugins* → *Marketplace*) for “DDEV”.
 The integration plugin handles nearly everything on this page automatically, and works on all platforms.

-Install and enable the plugin, then [set up `phpunit`](#enabling-phpunit) since it doesn’t yet handle that for you.
+Install and enable the plugin, then [set up `phpunit`](#enabling-phpunit) since it doesn't yet handle that for you.

 ### Additional Step for Mutagen

 Please note that if you use mutagen (If you use Colima you will use mutagen by default.
-If you use Docker Desktop, you may opt-into using Mutagen), you will need an additional configuration task to setup your PHP Interpreter even if you are using this plugin.
+If you use Docker Desktop, you may opt-into using Mutagen), you will need an additional configuration task to set up your PHP Interpreter even if you are using this plugin.

 1. Open Preferences
 2. Navigate to PHP
 3. Edit the Path Mappings
 4. Add a path mapping that maps Local: /Users/<your_username>/<your_project_root>/ to Remote:/var/www/html

 PhpStorm mistakenly maps your project root to `/var/tmp/html`.
 Whenever you run a test / process in phpstorm that requires file permissions you'll likely run into a permission error.
 If you continue to run into file permission errors fix the offending folder by setting permissive permissions on it. `chmod 777 <directory>`

 ## Manual Setup